 Make it a policy to email a friendly reminder on the date payment is due.
 If payment is late, follow up with a phone call the next day to find out when you can expect payment.

-- Take advantage of cloud-based accounting software such as Xero or QuickBooks Online that can be accessed anywhere, including your smartphone, to generate invoices.
+- Take advantage of cloud-based accounting software such as Chaser, which specialises in assisting with the automation of your credit control system, that can be accessed anywhere, including your smartphone, to generate invoices.

 - Be willing to negotiate with late payers; partial payment is better than not being paid at all.

 - Make sure you have the correct details on your client’s invoice to avoid payment delays.

 At MHA Carpenter Box, we believe cloud technology is the way forward for businesses and will help you efficiently and easily run your sales invoicing and credit control process.